Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Geometric Fluctuations in the Proton Wave Function

 while this is \emph{not} the case for the bSat model which has a non-linear dependence on the proton profile.
 As a result, the coherent cross-section is reduced as shown in fig \ref{mod_bSat}.
 One can solve this by finding a new profile function which retains the spherical average of the amplitudes in the hotspot model.
 Here, the profile of the hotspots in the bSat model is modified as follow:

 If the parameter $S_g=0$ the profile remains a Gaussian, while with $S_g>0$ it becomes more peaked at the centre.
 We may interpret this parameter as being related to probed correlations between gluons within the hotspots.

-If we calculate the incoherent cross section for $|t|> 2.5~$ GeV$^2$ using the hotspot model, as illustrated in right panel of Fig. \ref{master}, we see that the model fails to describe the measured data.
-The key feature in the $|t|$ dependence is the appearance of two different slopes in the HERA data which hints toward the presence of substructure of the hotspots.
-This is the prime motivation for refining the hotspot model.
+We may also note that this profile is no longer normalised to unity for $S_g\neq 0$.
+For the bSat model one therefore needs to choose between retaining the coherent cross section or the profile normalisation when adding substructure to the proton.
+Due to the non-linearity of the bSat model we cannot make a straightforward probabilistic interpretation to the thickness function, as is the case in bNonSat.
+Therefore, we prefer to preserve the coherent cross section while adding proton substructure.
+As will be shown, both this modified bSat model and the bNonSat model behave very similarly, which further validates this approach.

+As the hotspot model is a non-perturbative description of the proton's structure it is not reliable for $|t|\gtrsim1$~GeV$^2$.
+However, as can be seen in the right panel of Fig. \ref{master}, it describes the data well for $|t|\lesssim 2.5$~GeV$^2$.
+As the $|t|$ distribution at leading twist is a Fourier transform of the fluctuating structure of the proton, this indicates that no further structure than the original hotspot contributes significantly to the incoherent cross section.
+However, for larger values of $|t|$, the measured $t$-spectrum exhibits two distinct slopes.
 As we increase $|t|$, we expect to resolve smaller scale gluon fluctuations in the transverse plane.
+This hints toward the presence of substructure of the hotspots (we will also explore non-Gaussian shapes as an alternative explanation below).
+As we presently do not have a perturbative method for adding further substructure, we do so by hand.

-The three original hotspots thus contain smaller hotspots, which modifies the hotspot density in eq.~\eqref{eq:hsprofile} as follows:
+We thus introduce smaller hotspots within the original three hotpsots, which modifies the hotspot density in eq.~\eqref{eq:hsprofile} as follows:

 where $T_{hs}(\textbf{b})$ is given by :